psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 This plugin allows WordPress users to manage Nginx Cache Purge and Preload operations directly from the WordPress admin dashboard, enhancing website performance and caching efficiency.

+== Important ==

+Please read the full description and FAQ here for fully functional purge and preload actions provided by this plugin:

 == Features ==

 🚀**Purge All Nginx Cache**: Completely clear all cached data stored by Nginx.